 Peripherals

-It this chapter I will describe and give multiple examples of how to drive and control multiple hardware peripherals while using Device-Driver-Component model in conjunction with Event Loop.
+It this chapter I will describe and give multiple examples of how to drive and control multiple hardware peripherals while using model in conjunction with .

-All the generic, platform independent code provided here is implemented as part of embxx library while platform (Raspberry Pi) specific code is taken from embxx_on_rpi project.
+All the generic, platform independent code provided here is implemented as part of library while platform (Raspberry Pi) specific code is taken from project.

-All the platform specific peripheral control classes reside in src/device directory.
+All the platform specific peripheral control classes reside in directory.

-The src/app directory contains several simple applications, such as flashing the led or responding to button presses.
+The directory contains several simple applications, such as flashing the led or responding to button presses.

 There are also common Component classes shared between the applications.
-They reside in src/component directory.
+They reside in directory.

-In order to compile all the applications please follow the instructions described in Contents of This Document.
+In order to compile all the applications please follow the instructions described in .

 In ARM platform every pin needs to be configured as either gpio input, gpio output or having one of several alternative functions the microcontroller supports.
 The device::Function

-class defined in src/device/Function.h and src/device/Function.cpp implements simple interface which allows every Device class configure the pins it uses.
+class defined in and implements simple interface which allows every Device class configure the pins it uses.

 Every implemented Device class will receive reference to Function